giovannicoppola/alfred-audible/README.md

 - `pip3` installed (how to [here](https://dev.to/stankukucka/how-to-install-pip3-on-mac-2hi4))

 ## Setting up a new Audible device 📲
+- launch `audible:setup` to 1) download the `audible-cli` package and dependancies and 2) setup your Audible device
 - This procedure will add your computer as a mobile device (such devices are listed and can be managed on your [Amazon account](https://www.amazon.com/hz/mycd/digital-console/devicedetails?deviceFamily=AUDIBLE_APP)).
 Enter `audible:setup` in Alfred to start setting up a new device.
 A Terminal window will open with the questions below.
 Hitting Enter (default answer) will be OK except for the ones **in bold**

 	- Please enter a name for your primary profile [audible]: